Stakingverse/pool-contracts/script/README.md

 source .env
 ```

-3. Run these scripts to deploy the Vault proxy
+3. Run these scripts to upgrade the Vault proxy

 ```bash
 # [Simulation] Upgrade the Vault to a new implementation (dry run)